Vitols999/QMS-WIKI/AdvProjActions.md

 * `Sort along track (multiple)`

-    Show a list of all tracks together with the waypoints/geocaches [attached to the track](AdvTrkGeneral#attach-waypoints-to-a-track-to-get-additional-track-information).
-This list shows also all [trackpoints with additional information](AdvTrkInfo#trackpoint-information-for-highlighted-tracks)).
+    Show a list of all tracks together with the waypoints/geocaches [attached to the trackDocGisItemsTrk#attach-waypoints-to-a-track-to-get-additional-track-information).
+This list shows also all [trackpoints with additional information](DocGisItemsTrkInfo#trackpoint-information-for-highlighted-tracks)).
 If a track passes several times through a point (i.e. if the track has loops), then the point is shown repeatedly.
 For each point its distance, ascent and descent

     * from the start of the track,
     * to the next point, and